Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Abstract

 \section{Abstract}

-In this paper, the contraction theory is introduced and applied to the complete synchronization of complex networks of coupled oscillators.
-Based on the contraction theory, the conditions that make the virtual systems of the coupled-oscillator networks in three different constructions, including all-to-all topology, star topology, and ring topology, contracting are given, under which the coupled-oscillator networks are completely synchronized regardless of the initial conditions.
-As concrete examples, the conditions that the networks consisting of linearly coupled van der Pol and Duffing van der Pol oscillators are completely synchronized in any initial conditions are obtained.
-It is found that the virtual system of the network of linearly coupled Rayleigh van der Pol oscillators cannot be contracting for any coefficients, but its contraction region can be found.
-Using the trapping region method, the conditions for the networks of linearly coupled Rayleigh van der Pol oscillators with different coefficients that start in some specific regions to be completely synchronized are obtained.
+This paper studies contraction theory with the aim of exploring complete synchronization phenomenon in complex networks of coupled oscillators.
+We examine the conditions for complete synchronization in three network topologies: all-to-all, star, and ring.
+Specifically, we derive the conditions under which networks of linearly coupled (Duffing) van der Pol oscillators achieve complete synchronization.
+Additionally, by combining contraction theory with the trapping region method, we identify the conditions for complete synchronization of networks of linearly coupled Rayleigh van der Pol oscillators under specific initial conditions.